A weighted one-level density of families of $L$-functions: Statement of main results

 and we prove the following result. \begin{thm} Let us assume the Riemann Hypothesis and the ratio conjecture for the $L$-functions in the family $\boldsymbol L_\chi$ (see Conjecture \ref{ratioconjsympl}).
 Let us consider a test function $f$, which is holomorphic throughout the strip $|\Im(z)|<2$, real on the real line, even and such that $f(x)\ll1/(1+x^2)$ as $x\to\infty$.
 Then, for $k\in\mathbb N$ and $k\leq 4$, we have

-\end{thm} Also in the symplectic case, with the same proof we also get the corresponding result in the random matrix theory setting unconditionally, as \cite[Theorem 4.2]{CFZratioconj} provides the analogue of Conjecture \ref{ratioconjsympl}. \begin{thm} Let us consider a test function $f$, which is holomorphic throughout the strip $|\Im(z)|<2$, real on the real line, even and such that $f(x)\ll1/(1+x^2)$ as $x\to\infty$.
+\end{thm} Also in the symplectic case, with the same proof we also get the corresponding result in the random matrix theory setting unconditionally, as \cite[Theorem 4.2]{CFZratioconj} provides the analogue of Conjecture \ref{ratioconjsympl}.
+Note that, in the symplectic (resp. orthogonal) case, $Z$ defined as in \eqref{v2.1} is the characteristic polynomial of $2N\times 2N$ symplectic (resp. orthogonal) matrices. \begin{thm} Let us consider $f:\mathbb R\to \mathbb R$ an even Schwartz function and $F_N$ as in \eqref{well-defined}.
 Then, for $k\in\mathbb N$ and $k\leq 4$, we have

 \end{thm}

 Finally, for the (even) orthogonal family $\boldsymbol L_{\Delta,\chi}$, we denote